Police need help identifying woman found dead inside mall

-GWINNETT COUNTY, Ga. - The Gwinnett County police department is asking for the public's help in identifying a woman found dead inside of a mall.
+GWINNETT COUNTY, Ga. - Authorities in Georgia are asking for the public’s help identifying a woman found dead inside of a mall just before Christmas.

-The body of the unidentified Asian woman was found in a vacant vendor space in the food court of Gwinnett Place Mall in Duluth on Dec.
-21.
+The body of the unidentified Asian woman was found Dec.
+21 in a vacant vendor space in the food court of Gwinnett Place Mall in Duluth.

+An Asian woman was found dead inside a Gwinnett County mall and police haven’t been able to identify her. @ 4 https://t.co/Cg0Sr5H1JS pic.twitter.com/UDj4U4eNSw— Matt Johnson (@MattWSB) January 2, 2018

 A maintenance worker said he was doing a routine inspection of the unit and that the side door to the restaurant was locked.
 He climbed over the counter to inspect the space.
-The woman’s body was found in the back room.
+The woman’s body was found in a backroom.

-The responding officer noted in the report that the woman had black hair and was wearing a black mesh style jump suit.
+A responding officer wrote in a police report that the woman had black hair and was wearing a black mesh-style jumpsuit.
 Her black tennis shoes were lying next to her feet.

 There were no obvious signs of trauma to her body, authorities said.

-Police said this case is not considered a criminal homicide.
-Their main goal is to identify her and then begin looking in to her past, people she associated with, and the timeline leading up to the discovery of her body.
+Police said the woman’s death is not considered a criminal homicide.
+Authorities want to identify her to begin looking into her past, the people she associated with and the timeline leading up to the discovery of her body.

-- WATCH: Sony Michel runs game-winning touchdown directly at Channel 2's Zach Klein

-The woman is believed to have been between 20-30 years old, 5 feet tall and weighing about 100 pounds.
+The woman is believed to have been 20-30 years old, 5 feet tall and about 100 pounds.

-It’s very likely that a family is out there wondering about the whereabouts of their missing loved one.

-If anyone has any information to share in this case, please contact GCPD detectives at 770-513-5300.
-To remain anonymous, tipsters should contact Crime Stoppers at 404-577-TIPS (8477) or visit www.crimestoppersatlanta.org.
+Anyone with information on the woman was asked to contact Gwinnett County police at 770-513-5300.
+Tipsters hoping to remain anonymous can contact Crime Stoppers at 404-577-TIPS (8477) or visit www.crimestoppersatlanta.org.

 Crime Stoppers tipsters can receive up to $2,000 for information leading to an arrest and indictment in this case.